 Phonak sells Paradise hearing aids in the U.S. through hearing professionals.
 The price will vary depending on the package one signs up for with an audiologist.
 So I don’t know the actual price, but believe it’s in line with other premium hearing aids.

 The MyPhonak app has a frequency threshold hearing self-test anyone can use to get a general idea of their possible hearing loss.
 It’s necessary to make an appointment with an audiologist for fine-tuning the settings.
 I was able to have my Paradise hearing aids configured online using Phonak’s Remote Support feature on the app.
-Once you’ve registered your hearing aids, which most people would do at a hearing professional’s office, you can then request remote support.
-A Phonak support specialist who is either assigned to you or is on call sends an invitation to you via the app.
+Once you’ve registered your hearing aids, which most people would do at a hearing professional’s office, you can then request remote support by your audiologist.
 When you accept the invitation, that starts a two-way audio and video call on your smartphone.

 I’ve tried out and used a variety of hearables — aka hearing assistance devices — and found that they range from some to very helpful.
 For the usual reasons (primarily cost), I’ve held off getting fitted for real hearing aids and have muddled through without them while only slightly annoying (I hope) my relatives and friends.
 Without question, using the real deal, especially with the rolling sound environment adaptation in the Phonak Audeo Paradise platform, makes a world of difference.
 The Paradise hearing aids are tiny devices that loop over the top of each ear, and a transparent listening tube fits in the ear with a small dome on the end that fills the ear canal.
 Being pandemic aware, I’ve been in close contact with others rarely since I began wearing the Paradise hearing aids, but when I have, no one has noticed I’m wearing hearing aids until I mention it.